bruceqin133/TestFramework/README.md

    body={  "id": 1,  "method": "subscribe",  "params": {    "channels": ["book.BTCUSD-PERP.10"]  }} \
    timeForWait=30

+  - Select classes what you want to run (BDD or TDD): please have a look at testng.xml

 **Framework Structure** \
 All code and functions are stored in /src/main
 - baseObjects: basic objects